DeepakVK15/Splitwise_MERN/README.md

 1. Open a new terminal and navigate to kafka-backend folder of this cloned repository.
 2. Run "npm install" to install all the dependencies.
-3. Update connection.js in the kafka-backend/kafka folder with the backend server's IP address..
+3. Update connection.js in the kafka-backend/kafka folder with the backend server's IP address.
 4. Run "node server.js" to start the kafka-backend server.

 # Launch